WebFiori/docs/middleware.md

 ```

 If two middleware having same priority, the name of the middle is used as indicator of which one will get executed first for incoming requests.
 For example, a middleware with name `compress-file` will be executed before a one with name `start-sesstion`.
-Incase of response, the order of execution will be in reverse.
+In case of response, the order of execution will be in reverse.

 ## Command Line Utility